 Prayer is acquiring the strength which fits us for service - Theresa of Avila

-During the Covid-19 pandemic, prayers are currently said daily for and with the community live via the St Mary's Church Facebook page at 10:00am Monday – Saturday.
+During the Covid-19 pandemic, prayers are currently said daily for and with the community live on the St Mary's Church Facebook page at 10:00am Monday – Saturday.

 If you come to the church on Wednesday, you must wear a mask at all times while inside the church building to protect others.
 This is on top of the 2-metre social distancing guidance.
-The only exception to this is those leading services or those who have a medical condition.
+The only exception to this is those who have a medical condition.

 Walk with me and work with me – watch how I do it.
 Learn the unforced rhythms of grace.
 Matthew 11:29